Publish in PSAS

 All text should be set in 12-point Times New Roman, double-spaced, left-aligned (not justified) and pages should be numbered consecutively.
 Page numbers must be included in the footer of the document.
 Headers and footers should not be used for any other purpose.

-A detailed style sheet provides further guidelines on language and formatting.
+A detailed style guide provides further guidelines on language and formatting.

 Tag all headings and subheadings with letters in angle brackets.
 No more than three levels of subheadings should be used:

 <CH> Chapter heading (ie title of the paper)

 <A> Level 1 heading (ie abstract, introduction, discussion)

 <B> Level 2 heading